 About Tashi, he is originally from Mongar who lives in Changangkha, Thimphu.
 He was born on 18/11/1993.
 (Wow!
 Same age as me.)
 Tashi has completed his 12th grade studies in 2014.

 Well, can you imagine a little boy of sixth standard singing?
-Yeah, Tashi has actually discovered his talent in singing when he was just 12 or so in 2006.
-He was in six standard then, when he has first sang a solo-song in his school.
+Yeah?
+Yea, Tashi has actually discovered his talent in singing when he was just 12 or so in 2006.
+He was a six standard student then.
+He first sang a solo-song in his school and further got inspired by the cheers and supports from his fellow friends and teachers.

 Tashi has looked onto his uncle Tsheten Dorji, who is a singer himself as an idol.
 Most of Tashi’s inspiration in singing was leeched from his uncle Tsheten, to whom Tashi always remains obliged.